urlgrey/hsmm-pi/README.md

 1. Login to the web application on the Pi: http://(wired Ethernet IP of the node):8080/
 1. Access the Admin account using the 'admin' username and 'changeme' password.
-1. Change the password for HSMM-Pi
+1. Change the password for BBHN-Pi-VPN
 1. Configure as either an Internal or Gateway node